LopezAnthony/LahthonyOTPAuthBundle/README.md

 ```

-Step 4: Add on field to your `UserFormType`
+Step 4: Add one field to your `UserFormType`
 -------------------------

-We've made for you an eventsubscriber that permits you to add the required field easily on your`UserFormType`
+We've made for you an eventsubscriber that permits you to add the required field easily on your`UserFormType`.

+You can add it on your UserEditType too if you want to permit your users to enable or disable OTP Authentication after he has registered.

 Just do like so:

+For User Registration:

 ```php
 <?php